-0 1 Uniform for- Occasion.
+Uniform for- Occasion.
 Navy.
 Marine Corps.
-Occasions of ceremony, parades or reviews, unless otherwise ordered.
+1. Occasions of ceremony, parades or reviews, unless otherwise ordered.
 Dress Dress.
-2. On liberty or leave do.
-Undress.
-Dress or summer field dress.
+On liberty or leave.
+On ordinary occasions, either on or off duty. do Undress Dress or summer field dress.
 Dress or field dress.
-4. At battery drills, and by details of men or individuals engaged in work for which this dress is necessary.
+At battery drills, and by details of men or individuals engaged in work for which this dress is necessary.
 Working dress Field dress.
-5. When prescribed for physical and bat- tery drills, boat exercise under oars, or handling stores or ammunition along- side.
-Undress without jumpers Dress or field dress, with- out coats, with flannel shirts.
+Which the dress is necessary.
+5. When prescribed for physical and bat- tery drills, boat exercise under oars, or handling stores or ammunition alongside.
+Undress without jumpers Dress or field dress, with out coats, with fianne shirts.
 6. In the Tropics in isolated anchorages, or at sea, when prescribed.
 White undress without jumpers.
 Dress or field dress, with out coats.